QtheConqueror/LoggingApi/README.md

 ### Please report any issues [here]()

 ## Overview
 Offers simple methods for adding debug logs to method calls.
-Also provides a variety of log formatting option to users.
+Also provides a variety of log formatting options to users.

 ## Game Installation
 Drag the `LoggingApi.dll` to your `BepInEx/plugins` folder, or just install the mod via a Thunderstore mod loader.